thisdot/starter.dev/starters/deno-oak-denodb/README.md

 db.sync({ drop: true })
 ```

-- Update `docker-compose.yml` file to work with your new database setup.
+- Update `docker-compose.yml` file if needed to work with your new database setup.

 You can now use the model to perform CRUD (create, read, update, delete) operations on the new table in the database.